sayem1997/Codes-in-learning-phase/README.md

-codes written in learning phase will be in this repository.
+This repository will contain all the codes written in learning period.